 - At the conclusion of the document, the writing committee describes evidence gaps in the management of ACHD and proposes future directions to address these issues.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Exercise
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Exercise, Hypertension

 Keywords: Aortic Coarctation, Aortic Diseases, Arrhythmias, Cardiac, Cardiac Catheterization, Cardiac Imaging Techniques, Cardiovascular Surgical Procedures, Cyanosis, Death, Sudden, Cardiac, Defibrillators, Implantable, Delivery of Health Care, Delivery of Health Care, Integrated, Diagnostic Imaging, Dilatation, Echocardiography, Electrocardiography, Endocarditis, Exercise, Exercise Test, Functional Residual Capacity, Genetic Diseases, Inborn, Heart Defects, Congenital, Heart Failure, Heart Septal Defects, Atrial, Heart Transplantation, Heart Valve Diseases, Hypertension, Pulmonary, Motor Activity, Myocardial Ischemia, Organization and Administration, Palliative Care, Patient Care Team, Pregnancy, Primary Prevention, Sports Nutritional Sciences, Surgical Procedures, Operative, Tachycardia, Ventricular, Tetralogy of Fallot